 My most ambitious Construct 2 plugin so far is available now.

-“Inventory Aid” was designed to help in the creation of game menus, like usually seen in RPGs and other genres.
+“Inventory Aid” was designed to help in the creation of grid-based game inventories, like usually seen in RPGs and other genres.

 While it is of course entirely possible to build a complete inventory system within Construct’s event system alone, I find it much more convenient to have a specialized plugin to do the heavy lifting.